Now that you have reached your 50s, here are some recommendations to help you prevent health conditions that are more common at this age.

 Your doctor may ask you a series of questions as well as checking your blood pressure and doing a urine test.
 You may need to take medicine to lower your blood pressure if it is high.

-For women at a lower risk from breast cancer, a mammogram is recommended every 2 years from the age of 50.
+For women at a lower risk from breast cancer, a screening mammogram is recommended every 2 years from the age of 50.
 Women at higher risk may have an individual program developed by their doctor.

 You should be familiar with the look and feel of your breasts and should see your doctor straight away if you see or feel any unusual changes.